 What is the Source of Funding for Campus Consortium In-kind Grants?

 Campus Consortium is a nonprofit that recovers operating expenses through the following sources: vendor sponsorship of Campus Consortium informational webinars, EdTech partner member fees and agreements with EdTech partners.
-Campus Consortium cultivated longstanding agreements with specific EdTech vendors and developed the Campus Consortium In-kind grants program with specific Campus Consortium Grant Partners.
+Campus Consortium cultivated longstanding agreements with specific EdTech vendors and developed the Campus Consortium In-kind grants program with specific Campus Consortium Partners.
 Due to this collaboration we have agreements in place that support the Campus mission of reducing the time and cost of educational technology.
-Campus Consortium board members also sit on the boards of our select grant partners to ensure they continue to provide quality and value to Campus Consortium members.
+Campus Consortium board members also sit on the boards of our select In Kind grant partners to ensure they continue to provide quality and value to Campus Consortium members.

 Membership Pricing for Colleges & Universities